Pravin-Sonwane-2004/Job-Portal-Backend/README.md

 ## Usage

 This application provides the backend API for a Job Portal.
-It exposes RESTful endpoints that a separate frontend application would consume to allow users to interact with the job portal functionalities.
+It exposes RESTful endpoints that a separate frontend application would consume to allow JOB_SEEKERs to interact with the job portal functionalities.

 To run the application: